Hyakujuu Sentai Gaoranger: Ogre Tribe Org

 The minions of the Ogre Tribe Org created from a pink liquid.
 Considered the lowest class of Orgs because of their small, undeveloped horns.
 Armed with clubs that also function as flamethrowers.
-A different class of red-skinned colored Orgets were responsible for Muraki losing her voice, because she saved Shirogane from their attack thousands of years ago.
+A different class of red-skinned colored Orgets were responsible for Muraki losing her voice, because she saved Tsukumaro from their attack thousands of years ago.
 They were all destroyed when the 100 Power Animals gathered to battle Senki.

 Highness Duke Orgs

 The Highness Duke Orgs (ハイネスデュークオルグ, Hainesu Dyūku Orugu) are the rulers of the Ogre Tribe Org.